Behind the scenes at Indy Scream Park in Anderson

 ARA/JLE Indy Scream Park 6:45 am

 ANDERSON, Ind.
-(WISH) – Indy Scream Park is back with a host of new additions for thrill-seekers looking for spooky and entertaining experiences.
+(WISH) – Indy Scream Park has returned with a host of new additions for thrill-seekers looking for spooky and entertaining experiences.

-The haunted park is promising a night filled with screams and scares.
-The 2023 season offers six main attractions, including “Zombieland,” “Kilgore’s 3D Circus,” and the “Nightmare Factory.”
+The haunted park has promised nights filled with screams and scares.
+The 2023 season has six main attractions, including “Zombieland,” “Kilgore’s 3D Circus,” and the “Nightmare Factory.”

-Monster Midway is another place to explore, including the return of Bonzo’s Beer Garden.
-Catering to guests ages 21 and above.
-It offers beer and wine options, including local craft beers, for that extra liquid courage.
-This year, the food court has been upgraded and features a fresh food truck serving delicious, piping-hot pizza.
+For those 21 and older, the “Monster Midway” includes Bonzo’s Beer Garden with beer and wine options, and a food truck serving pizza.

-Visitors aged 18 and above can experience interactive haunted attractions “Lockdown” and “Zombieland: Unchained.”
+Customers 18 and older can experience interactive haunted attractions “Lockdown” and “Zombieland: Unchained.”

-Indy Scream Park is at 5211 S. New Columbus Road in Anderson, IN.
-They welcome guests from now to Nov.
-4, with a 7 p.m., seven days a week.
+Indy Scream Park is at 5211 S. New Columbus Road in Anderson.

+The park will welcome guests from 7-10:30 p.m. through Nov.
+4 on most days.
+On Friday and Oct.
+27, the park will remain open until 1 a.m.
+On Nov.
+3 and 4, the park will remain open until midnight.

+Online ticket prices vary from $33.95 to $49.95 based on the day they are purchased, the park’s website shows.
+All tickets are $5 more at the box office.